sa1-ch/helm/terraform/ec2/readme.md

 ### Initialize terraform to store state in backend
 It is recommended to have terraform state files in remote backend to avoid issues like manual errors, locking and secrets.
 Remote backends allow you to store the state file in a remote, shared store.
 We have used S3 to store the terraform state files by enabling encryption and accidental delete.
 It is highly recommended that you enable Bucket Versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.

+It is also recommended to isolate the state files at environment and component level like we do in this example

 To run terraform apply, Terraform will automatically acquire a lock; if someone else is already running apply, they will already have the lock, and you will have to wait

 Create S3 bucket and dynamo db to lock the state during the changes